solidjs/solid/documentation/rendering.md

 </ul>
 ```

 _Note these are designed to handle more complex scenarios like Component insertions.
 Child expressions are inert unless you return a function.
-For simple dynamic strings use ternary operator._
+For simple dynamic expressions use boolean or ternary operator._

 The library also includes a couple transform directives that can be applied to the For control flow.